-Planning is essential for wet and dry utilities.
+Planning is essential for wet vs dry utilities.
 The former includes sanitary sewer systems, water supplies, and storm drains, while the latter incorporates natural gas systems, electricity lines, fiber and telecom installations.

 As you might expect, wet utility planning differs from dry utility planning across several dimensions.
 Therefore, it is critical to approach your site’s development correctly, whether working independently or with utility designers and coordinators.